What is an ultrasound technician?

 Complete your educational requirements

-You have a variety of routes to completing your educational requirements to become an ultrasound technician.
+You have a variety of routes to completing your educational requirements.
 First of all, get your high school diploma or GED.
 Then you can either go for an associate’s or a bachelor’s degree in an accredited ultrasound technician program or enroll in a certificate program if you already have a health or science degree.
 Either way, you’ll need to meet the educational requirements to work as an ultrasound technician.

 Choose an ultrasound technician program